refractometers (original) (raw)

 What is a Refractometer?

-A refractometer is a scientific instrument used to measure the refractive index of different materials — a value indicating how much the phase velocity of light is smaller compared with propagation in vacuum.
+A refractometer is a scientific instrument used to measure the refractive index of different materials — a value indicating how much the phase velocity of light is smaller than during propagation in vacuum.
 Various refractometer types allow measurements in liquid, solid, or gaseous samples.
 Refractometers have a long history and a wide range of applications in various fields such as physics, chemistry, biology, agriculture (e.g. wine making), geology, and industrial fabrication (see below for more detail).

 The process of measuring refractive indices is termed refractometry.
 Often, the direct focus is not on the refractive index itself, but rather on a related quantity such as the concentration of a substance in a solution.